shurcooL/gostatus/README.md

 -------

 - It currently prints remote version information only for git repositories.
 Mercurial support to be done...
-- It currently lists one Go package per git repo (even if there are many), in order to avoid polling same git repo more than once.
+- It currently lists one Go package per repo (even if there are many), in order to avoid polling same repo more than once.
 A proper solution will be to cache and reuse the results, to be done.